Typography Tips: Text and Font Considerations for Product Label Designs

 The typography used on a label does more than just provide information – it adds a whole new way to express a style or mood for a product.
 Of course, the design needs to ensure that text can still provide a clear message as well.
-Here are some tips to help you find the best font for your labels and nail the typography on your product labels.
+Here are some tips to help you nail the typography on your product labels.

 Invite the Right Guests to Your Font Family